 - Voices of September 11th

-In addition to much-needed dollars, Gibbons Jeans Days have delivered to an array of charities in the past five years, among many other items: 205 pounds of candy for our troops; 229 pint of blood; 500 fully loaded backpacks for kids in need; and more than 300 items of clothing for men re-entering the work force, including suits, coats, shirts, and accessories.
-In addition, in 2016 we adopted eight families from Boys & Girls Club of Newark for the holidays.
-Each child received a new coat, a new pair of sneakers, and a toy.
-The families also received $175 gift cards to Shop-Rite, and we were able to purchase 50 additional gifts.
-For the 2017 holiday season, we granted 50 Wishes for Boys & Girls Club of Newark participants.
+In addition to much-needed dollars, Gibbons’s Jeans Days have delivered to an array of charities, among many other items: 477 pounds of candy for our troops and veterans; 1,026 fully loaded backpacks for kids in need; and more than 300 items of clothing for men re-entering the work force, including suits, coats, shirts, and accessories.

 Gibbons donates more than $1 million annually in support of those communities in which the firm resides.